 What are rats afraid of?

 Rats are afraid of us but only just.
 If they see anything bigger than themselves they will make a run for it because they are aware that they do have predators.
 Among these you can list dogs, cats and in countries where they are prevalent, snakes.
+On the subject of snakes, they can, sometimes, be found in compost heaps.
+We have a post that goes into the subject.
+Take a look at ‘Snakes in compost bin’ to find out what types of snake you may expect to see in your compost and whether you should be worried.

 Never corner a rat because they will turn and jump at you in attack mode.
 You need to be aware of this because a cornered rat can be dangerous.
 It isn’t so much ‘what are rats afraid of’ but rats are what we should be afraid of.